eliotcochrane/eliotcochrane.github.io/_posts/2023-12-07-season-first-day.md

 More important than any of these exercises is **your safety**.
 If any of these exercises feel too difficult for you, feel free to slow down and practice even more basic turns such as the stem turn.
 We all have different levels in skiing and all have different goals as well.
 There is no need to practice something too difficult.

 In the same line as golf, the best course of action is also to get a coach or professional to help you assess your skiing and pinpoint what you need to work on.
 We all have different strengths and weaknesses that can be addressed by seeing a professional instructor or coach.
-Each country has it's own instructor organizations.
+Each country has its own instructor organizations.
 Check the certifications of instructors of where you are or planning to go and check what instructors are available.

 Most importantly, have fun and stay safe.
 Proper stretching both **before** and **after** can be a key to a long season.
 So don't let the time go to waste!

 **Get out there!**